 Launched in 2016, Freshippo’s stores are well-known as the first example of Jack Ma’s vision for New Retail.

 Shoppers can use the store’s app to scan goods and find out information about their origins and freshness.
-Online orders via the app are guaranteed within 30-minutes for customers living within a three-kilometre delivery radius of a store.
+Online orders via the app are guaranteed within 30-minutes for customers living within a three-kilometer delivery radius of a store.

 When an order is taken in-store or online, Hema teams pick the products in-store and hang the basket on a high rail that runs through the store to transport it in reserve.